 The condition of your blade can make a huge difference when it comes to the overall cower performance and cut quality- it's not exactly the place to cut corners.
 That's why you need to give this page a read- so you know everything you need to know.

 We recommend changing your blade at least every three years- while ensuring you're switching them with the correct blade.
 This is a critical step.
 These blades are designed to whizz away at around 200 mph- if not more!
 You need to ensure you are using a well-fitting blade that's in good condition- accidents with blades are fatal.

 Are lawnmower blades universal?
 The short answer is no. They are mower-specific (different types of lawn mower have their own specific blade).
 Your mower blade needs to fit exactly into the slots for your particular lawnmower model, and they also have to be specially torqued to the manufacturer's specifications.

 This guide will help you with everything you need to know.

-Take a look on an old single blade surface.
+Take a look at an old single-blade surface.
 Are there any numbers etched into the surface of your current blade?
 This is most likely the blade part number stamped onto your metal blade.
 These digits are unique to that specific part.
-You can hit this number into Google and find out more about it, as well as where to buy it from.
+You can hit this number on Google and find out more about it, as well as where to buy it from.